martinatenani/martinatenani/README.md

 * 🌍 Currently based in Ferrara, Italy.
 * 👷‍♀️ Currently working for <a href="https://www.clal.it/" target="_blank" rel="noreferrer">CLAL.</a> <br>
 * 🔎 I have an interest for anything related to computer graphics and videogames. <br>
-* 🌱 I’m currently learning: JavaScript
+* 🌱 I’m currently learning: JavaScript and Unreal Engine

 ### 🤹‍♀️Skills:
 * Python